npscience/MozFest2017/CONTRIBUTING.md

 # Contributing to Open Science resources at MozFest 2017

-Welcome and thank you for thinking about contributing! :smiley::heart::smiley:
+Welcome and thank you for thinking about contributing to the [open science schedule for MozFest 2017](https://github.com/npscience/MozFest2017/blob/master/Open-science-schedule.md)! :smiley::heart::smiley:

-**First and foremost** THANK YOU @danielle @KirstieJane for the basis on which this file is built.
+**First and foremost** THANK YOU [Danielle](@DanielleCRobinson) and [Kirstie](@KirstieJane) for [the basis on which this file is built](https://github.com/KirstieJane/OpenAdvice/blob/master/CONTRIBUTING.md).
 Your personalities are woven in forever :love:

 Ok, so you're new to this page?
-Before you start you'll need to set up a free [GitHub][link_github] account and sign in.
-Here are some [instructions][link_signupinstructions].
+Before you start you'll need to set up a free [GitHub][https://github.com/] account and sign in.
+Here are some [instructions][https://help.github.com/articles/signing-up-for-a-new-github-account/].

 Scroll down or jump to one of the following sections: